You find yourself playing a game with your friend.

 There are four cards in each suit:

 Ace outranks King, which outranks Queen, which outranks Jack - except for the Green Jack, which outranks every other card.

 If two cards have the same face value, then Red outranks Blue, which outranks Orange, which outranks Green, again except for the Green Jack, which outranks everything.

 Here's how the game is played: you are dealt one card face up, and your friend is dealt one card face down.
 Your friend then makes some true statements, and you have to work out who has the higher card, you or your friend.
 It's that simple!

-You are dealt the Green Ace and your friend makes three statements:
+You are dealt the Red Queen and your friend makes three statements:

-3. Given all of the information you now know, if your card is more likely to beat mine, then my card is a King.
-Otherwise it isn't.
+3. Given all of the information you now know, if I am more likely to have a Jack than an Ace, then I actually have a King.
+Otherwise, I don't.